songhengyang/face_landmark_factory/README.md

     VIDEO_PATH = 0

-(0 means using a local camera as the input source)
+(0 means that the input source is a local camera)

 3.CNN_INPUT_SIZE, the height of the network input image (height and width are the same), Such as: